Wondering How Hot Coffee Should Be? Here’s The ideal Temperature

 Although 155°F might seem like a low temperature for coffee, there are some who suggest even that is too high.

 For some, 120–140°F is the ideal range for drinking coffee.
-These opponents to “piping hot” coffee argue that it is difficult to taste the subtle flavors of coffee at temperatures above 150°F. They believe that only at 120–140°F the (otherwise overshadowed) notes of sweetness, as well as acidity (6), shine through.
+These opponents to “piping hot” coffee argue that it is difficult to taste the subtle flavours of coffee at temperatures above 150°F. They believe that only at 120–140°F the (otherwise overshadowed) notes of sweetness, as well as acidity (6), shine through.

 One note for the dedicated science buffs: the specific gravity (that is, the density compared to pure water) of coffee goes up as the temperature comes down.

-Surprisingly, this recommendation also matches the sciency garble that I went over earlier: lower temperatures allow for notes of sourness/bitterness to become more pronounced, but higher temperatures can mask a drink’s more delicate flavors, like sweetness.
+Surprisingly, this recommendation also matches the sciency garble that I went over earlier: lower temperatures allow for notes of sourness/bitterness to become more pronounced, but higher temperatures can mask a drink’s more delicate flavours, like sweetness.

 For God’s Sake!
 What’s the Right Coffee Temperature, Then?

 Perhaps the only concrete fact we can glean from all this is that as long as your coffee is neither lukewarm nor scalding hot, the right serving temperature for you is up to your own unique flavour preferences.
 Or you can fall back on this research study on finding the temperature with the best balance between flavour and burn safety, titled ‘Calculating the optimum temperature for serving hot beverages’ (7):

 The preferred drinking temperature of coffee is […] approximately 136 degrees F (57.8 degrees C)”